 - He should not have self occupied residential premises in any other place.

-Section 80GGC: Deduction in respect of contributions given by any person to political parties
+Section 80GGC (Available to All assessees, other than local authority and artificial juridical person wholly or partly funded by Government) Deduction in respect of contributions given by any person to political parties.

 Maximum deduction Rs.
 3,00,000/-

-Section 80RRB: Royalty Income to author of certain books other than text books.
+Deduction in respect of Royalty Income of resident individual authors of certain books other than text books.

 Maximum deduction Rs.
 3,00,000/-